 Welcome to Oak Class

-Welcome back to the second half of the Spring Term.
-This is a very busy half term I hope you find the dates and information below useful.
+Welcome back Summer Term.
+We've got lots going on this half term.
+I hope you find the dates and information below useful.
 This half-term's newsletter is also available in the newsletter section.

-English: This half term all of our English learning will focus around Francesca Sanna's book 'The Journey'.
+English: This half term all of our English learning will focus around our next core text: Skellig by David Almond.

 The reading skills we will be developing during this unit are:

 Increase familiarity with a range of books;